 - Two volunteers are on duty each night to provide oversight

 - Various churches host for two-six months at a time

 1. Donate: we are always in need of the following items:

-- Large size soap, spray deodorant, and lotion
+- Large size body wash, spray deodorant, and sunscreen

 - Socks and underwear